To-Fujita/Babylon.js_3D_Graphics/README.md

 - scenes: This folder is stored 3D graphic data of babylon type, GLTF type, OBJ type and STL type.
 Some GLTF type of data were downloaded from [Poly](https://poly.google.com/).
 Any other OBJ type and STL type of 3D graphic data were downloaded from [Free 3D](https://free3d.com/ja/3d-models/).
 - textures: This folder is stored texture data, 2D graphic data and etc. These data were based on playground that is downloaded from [Babylon.js on GITHUB](https://github.com/BabylonJS).
 - Babylon_101_sphere.html - Babylon_401_cameras.html: These files are created sample HTML files including JavaScript data.
+- maze_01.js: Javascript file for creating the maze.
 ### Step-1: Try to create a sphere
 For creating the shapes in Babylon.js, following documents will be of use as a reference to you.
 In the Babylon.js, it is available to create the shape of box, sphere, cylinder, cone, plane, disc polygon, torus, torus knot and ground.
 - [Create Set Shapes](https://doc.babylonjs.com/how_to/set_shapes)